Experience Somatic Healing through Rosen Method Bodywork

 During a session a client lays on a massage table, undressed to their level of comfort.

 Rosen (pronounced rose - in) is often used by people who are seeking relief from chronic issues including headaches, back pain, muscle tension, joint pain, insomnia fatigue.
-The work can be supportive for people seeking emotional healing and for survivors of trauma or abuse, including religious trauma / conditioning - purity culture, rapture anxiety and denying queer/LGBTQIA+ identity.
+The work can be supportive for people seeking emotional healing and for survivors of trauma or abuse, including religious trauma / conditioning - purity culture, rapture anxiety and denying queer/lgbtq identity.

 Rosen Method Bodywork can also support those setting intentions and/or integrating psychedelic experiences.